OnurGumus/onurgumus.github.io/_posts/2020-12-26-Functional-Programming.md

 We have three problems here:

-1- As the author of SomeOtherfunction, how will I know if the Run method was called before?
+1- As the author of SomeOtherFunction, how will I know if the Run method was called before?
 I need to look up the caller's code.
 Thus, it's an **extra burden** for the developer to find it out.
 One might argue, we could add an IsRunning property.
 However, nothing forces me to compile time to check that, and I could easily forget to do such a check.
 And not always such properties and methods related.
 So I am **burden**ed with reviewing the caller's code.
 Worse, if **SomeOtherFunction** is a public surface for my API, I have to be extra careful.
 I have to resort to defensive programming, document my API, clearly describe the expected input state, and pray for the caller to read the docs.